AliceO2Group/QualityControl/doc/PostProcessing.md

  * `"sof"` or `"startoffill"` - Start Of Fill
  * `"eof"` or `"endoffill"` - End Of Fill
  * `"<x><sec/min/hour>"` - Periodic - triggers when a specified period of time passes.
 For example: "5min", "0.001 seconds", "10sec", "2hours".
- * `"newobject:[qcdb/ccdb]:<path>"` - New Object - triggers when an object in QCDB or CCDB is updated.
-For example : `"newobject:qcdb:qc/TST/MO/QcTask/Example"`
+ * `"newobject:[qcdb/ccdb]:<path>"` - New Object - triggers when an object in QCDB or CCDB is updated (applicable for synchronous processing).
+For example: `"newobject:qcdb:qc/TST/MO/QcTask/Example"`
+ * `"foreachobject:[qcdb/ccdb]:<path>"` - For Each Object - triggers for each object in QCDB or CCDB which matches the activity indicated in the QC config file (applicable for asynchronous processing).
+ * `"foreachlatest:[qcdb/ccdb]:<path>"` - For Each Latest - triggers for the latest object version in QCDB or CCDB for each matching activity (applicable for asynchronous processing).
  * `"once"` - Once - triggers only first time it is checked
  * `"always"` - Always - triggers each time it is checked